 Personally, I never thought Reaper had a shot at coming back mostly because securing a syndication deal on a cable network no one watched didn’t really seem like that big of a deal, especially not when the show has previously been available in its entirety on Netflix and currently has its first season up on Hulu.
 It was still nice seeing the cast back together, though.

-So, here’s what Fazekas/Butters had to say about coming back (the podcast interviewer never actually identifies which one is Fazekas and which is Butters meaning I actually don’t know for sure which one of the two said the following):
+So, here’s what Fazekas/Butters had to say about coming back (the podcast interviewer never actually identifies which one is Fazekas and which is Butters, and I’ve never heard either of their voices before now meaning I actually don’t know for sure which one of the two said the following):

 “A return came up when FEARnet picked up the show [..] and we talked about it for a while.
 Mark Pedowitz was like, ‘Yeah, I’ll do a summer series of that.’
 But then it turned into, ‘Well, let’s do a pilot,’ and we were like, ‘I’m not going to do a pilot for a show that I already developed.
 We know what the show is already.’
 But there was a moment there after we had the FEARnet reunion – the entire cast came, even people who weren’t regulars on the show, like Christina Willes and Ken Marino.
 They were all talking about how much they loved the job, and they were all available or didn’t have steady gigs.
 We were like, ‘We could do this.’
 The other way to do it is to just use Ray Wise as the Devil, and have a whole group of new guys.
 We’d hate to do that, though.”

-But maybe it’s best that it stay dead, its legacy untarnished by an Arrested Development-like good-but-not-good-enough batch of new episodes.
-Heck, Tyler Labine is basically starring in his own version of Reaper right now, Hulu’s Deadbeat, in which he basically plays a Sock-like character who can see dead people.
+But maybe it’s best that it stays dead, its legacy untarnished by an Arrested Development-like good-but-not-good-enough batch of new episodes.
+Heck, Tyler Labine is basically starring in his own version of Reaper right now on Hulu’s Deadbeat, in which he plays a Sock-like character who can see dead people.
 It’s actually better than you’d guess based on the trailers, but it’s no Reaper: